Rima Kallingal: Acting

-In 2013, Kallingal turned television anchor with the Mazhavil Manorama show "Midukki".
-Following which the Kerala Film Chamber imposed a ban on her which was later revoked.
-That year, Kallingal played a young housewife in August Club.
-Paresh C Palicha of Rediff.com noted, "Rima as Savithri, is someone who has learnt to stifle her feelings and finding other ways to give them an outlet."
+In 2013, she hosted the Mazhavil Manorama reality show Midukki, following which the Kerala Film Chamber imposed a temporary ban on her for disregarding a recent notice by the chamber; the ban was subsequently revoked.
+That same year she played a housewife in August Club.
+Paresh C. Palicha of Rediff.com noted that Kallingal portrayed a character "who has learnt to stifle her feelings and finding other ways to give them an outlet".